 It’s not the album you're thinking of…

-Between "Ultralight Beam," Chance’s clear and vocal admiration, and the OG versions of "Famous" and "Waves," Kanye and Chano have become the most popular creative duo since Rick and Morty.
+Between "Ultralight Beam," Chance The Rapper’s clear and vocal admiration for Kanye, and the OG versions of "Famous" and "Waves," Kanye and Chano have become the most popular creative duo since Rick and Morty.
 I've warned against it, but it’s getting harder and harder to separate them, especially when it seems like some of Kanye’s story is now being handed off to Chance.

 I always considered Good Ass Job to be Kanye’s Detox, Act II, or any one of the countless projects we refuse to pull the proverbial plug on despite their catatonic states.
 I’ve never paid it much attention because Good Ass Job never felt like more than a few whispers and rumors.
-Now that Chance is apparently trying to revive the album, though, I figured it's as good a time as any to really get to know the saga of the project, so I traced it all the way back to the beginning.
+Now that the pair is reviving the album, though, it's as good a time as any to really get to know the saga of the project.
+Let's go back to the beginning...

 June 4, 2003: Kanye Details Plans for His First Four Albums, Including Good Ass Job